FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 just below Goal Loss Ratio), the same Relevant Lower Bound value may result in the Conditional Throughput differing up to the Goal Loss Ratio.

-Therefore it is rarely needed to set the Goal Width (if expressed as the relative difference of loads) below the Goal Loss Ratio.
+Therefore, it is rarely needed to set the Goal Width (if expressed as the relative difference of loads) below the Goal Loss Ratio.
 In other words, setting the Goal Width below the Goal Loss Ratio may cause the Conditional Throughput for a larger loss ratio to become smaller